Rust in the Linux Kernel: Understanding the Current State and Future Direction

 - No runtime overhead for safety (zero-cost abstractions)

-For the Linux kernel’s requirements, Rust’s mandatory, compile-time safety aligns better with the “prevent CVEs before they happen” philosophy.
-Research shows ~70% of kernel CVEs are memory safety issues3.
-Rust eliminates these at compile time.
+For Linux kernel requirements, Rust’s mandatory, compile-time safety aligns with the goal of preventing memory safety vulnerabilities.
+Research shows approximately 70% of kernel CVEs are memory safety issues3.
+Rust addresses these at compile time, while Zig provides optional runtime checks and better ergonomics than C.

 The Actual Kernel Code Architecture